This site requires a more recent version of Adobe Flash Player to function properly.

 Legislature and incentives to aid renewable energy projects

 Governments all across the world have taken measures to encourage the use of solar technology as a way to help them remove their dependence on fossil fuels.
 For instance, in the United States, at the Federal level, the government offers incentives including an investment tax credit (ITC) of around 30% on the initial cost of a solar system.
 The credit, which was slated to decline from 2017, was extended by U.S. Congress in December 2015.
-Countries such as China and Japan also offer incentives in the form of feed-in-tariffs that allow photovoltaic plants to sell electricity for above market rates.
+That said, the 2016 U.S. Elections could have an impact on the policy landscape, potentially altering the country's environment and renewables agenda.

 Emerging solar markets will account for bulk of future demand